-The Languedoc is mostly prominent for their reds, however the region has a multitude of different styles of wine.
+Languedoc mostly produces red wines, however the region has a multitude of different styles of wine.
 Minervois and Corbieres, both situated east of Carcassonne and are in our opinion the top of the bunch, though many rate Pic Saint Loup near Montpellier very highly.
 Look out for Malepere south of Carcassonne, still arguably the least known Appellation and certainly a future star.

-The beauty of Languedoc Wine is the diversity you will find across their vast range of red and white wines.
-For the reds Syrah, Grenache and Carignan are the dominant grapes, as for the whites there are many of different varieties and many lesser known grapes are used.
-The Chardonnay can give some surprisingly good results, even if they do not always have the Appellation Controllée grade.
-Rosé wines from that part of France can also be excellent and better value than most.
-The Languedoc wine region has become more reputable over the last few years, with various achieving praise amongst critics and enthusiasts, it is no doubt that these appellations offer excellent value wines and are blazing an exciting trail for the future of Languedoc wine growers.
+The beauty of Languedoc wine is the diversity found across their vast range of wines.
+For the reds, Syrah, Grenache and Carignan are the dominant grapes, as for the whites there are many of different varieties and many lesser known grape varieties used.
+Chardonnay can give some surprisingly good results, even if they do not always have the Appellation Controllée grade.
+Rosé wines from that part of France can be better value than most.
+The Languedoc wine region has become more reputable over the last few years, with various achieving praises amongst critics and enthusiasts, it is no doubt that this region offers excellent value wines and are blazing an exciting trail for the future of Languedoc wine growers.